Graduate General Information

 Graduate Admission Examinations

 All graduate programs require a graduate admission examination, such as the Graduate Record Examination, the Miller Analogies Test, or the Graduate Management Admission Test.
-The program which the applicant is pursuing determines the test to be taken and the score needed.
+The program which the applicant is pursuing determines (1) the test to be taken, (2) when the test is to be taken, and (3) the score needed.
 Test scores must be no more than five years old at the time of application for admission.
 More information on graduate admission examinations may be found on the NSU Graduate College website.

 Admission to the Degree Program